fixedtire/shell_cheatsheets/README.md

 ls                      display files and subdirectories in the directory

 cd                      Home directory
-ls                      display files and subdirectories in the directory cd [folder]             Change directory, e.g. cd Documents [TAB to suggest] cd/				Root of the drive cd -				Previous directory or folder you last browsed
+cd [folder]             Change directory, e.g. cd Documents [TAB to suggest] cd/				Root of the drive cd -				Previous directory or folder you last browsed